hbierlee/wix-paid-membership/README.md

 For a fee, I can also take care of the whole installation for you.
 Contact me at bierlee.henk+wix@gmail.com.

 ## Tutorial
 If you've read this far, I assume you're ready to add the Paid Membership feature to your site (and if you skipped ahead to this point, I recommend going back and reading the whole thing so there are no disappointments).
 So open your site in the Wix Editor and let's get to it!

+### Mollie account
+The first thing we need to do is register a Mollie account.
+Mollie is a payment service provider, which means they provide the various payment methods so that your clients can use their favourite bank securely.

+1. Create your Mollie account [here](https://www.mollie.com)
+2. In `Settings->Payment Methods`, enable one or more of your preferred payment methods that you want your customers to be able to use.
+    - The following methods are supported: `bancontact belfius creditcard ideal inghomepay kbc sofort`
+3. If you use any other payment method than `creditcard`, you must also enable the `SEPA direct debit` payment method

 ### Download the source code locally
 1. Download the source code: https://github.com/mollie/wix-paid-membership/archive/master.zip